jsantha/ng-microfrontends/README.md

 Real game-changer to a micro-frontend world.
 This webpack module allows loading separate builds that are developed and deployed individually.
-These separate builds can share dependencies and thus, with the proper configuration, can achieve great results in form of optimized and small builds that share libraries or your framework code.
+These separate builds can share dependencies and can achieve (if properly configured) great results in a form of optimized and small builds assuming single SPA framework and dependency set is used.

-Your host application can be truly dynamic in a way that the host does not need to know how many remotes exist upfront (at compile time) and can resolve this information at runtime and thus enabling extending system without re-deploying whole application.
+Your host application can be truly dynamic in a way that the host does not need to know how many remotes exist upfront (at compile time) and can resolve this information at runtime and thus enabling extending the system without redeploying the whole application.

 ## Dynamic Module Federation